A Lite Distributed Semantic Communication System for Internet of Things: Introduction

-With the recent advancements on DL, it is promising to represent a traditional transceiver or each individual signal processing block by a deep neural network (DNN) \cite{qin2019deep}.
-There have been some initial works related to deep semantic communications \cite{bourtsoulatze2019deep, jankowski2020deep, gold2018, Xie2020deep}.
+There have been some initial works related to deep semantic communications \cite{bourtsoulatze2019deep, DBLPLee2019, jankowski2020deep, gold2018, Xie2020deep}.
 Bourtsoulatze \textit{et al.} \cite{bourtsoulatze2019deep} proposed joint source-channel coding for wireless image transmission based on the convolutional neural network (CNN), where peak signal-to-noise ratio (PSNR) is used to measure the accuracy of image recovery at the receiver.
-Taking image classification tasks into consideration, Lee \textit{et al.} \cite{DBLPLee2019} developed an transmission-recognition communication system by merging wireless image transmission with the effect network as DNNs, i.e., image classification, which achieves higher image classification accuracy than performing them separately.
+Taking image classification tasks into consideration, Lee \textit{et al.} \cite{DBLPLee2019} developed a transmission-recognition communication system by merging wireless image transmission with the effect network as DNNs, i.e., image classification, which achieves higher image classification accuracy than performing them separately.
 For texts, Farsad \textit{et al.} \cite{gold2018} designed joint source-channel coding for erasure channel by using a recurrent neural network (RNN) and a fully-connected neural network (FCN), where the system recovers the text directly rather than perform channel and source decoding separately.
-In order to understand texts better and apply it in dynamic environments, Xie \textit{et al.} \cite{Xie2020deep} developed a semantic communication system based on Transformer, named DeepSC, which clarifies the concepts of semantic information and semantic error at the sentence-level for the first time.
+In order to understand texts better and adapt to dynamic environments, Xie \textit{et al.} \cite{Xie2020deep} developed a semantic communication system based on Transformer, named DeepSC, which clarifies the concepts of semantic information and semantic error at the sentence-level for the first time.
 In brief, compared with traditional approaches, the semantic communication systems are more robust to channel variation and are able to achieve better performance in terms of source recovery and image classification, especially in the low signal-to-noise (SNR) regime.